borzari/TrackingResolution/README.md

 Tests are being made to run the procedure in **CMSSW_12_0_0_pre3**.
 Even though it is possible to execute the tracks shortening, re-reconstruction and validation using the RelValZMM file from **CMSSW_10_2_5**, when trying to use files from **CMSSW_12_0_0_pre3**, it accuses that some modules are missing when they are defined into the task to be executed.

 A way to more easily add modules into the re-recontruction step is work in progress so far.

+**Necessary checks**
+  - Why the number of reconstructed tracks (before selection) is extremely higher than the number of good tracks to reconstruct?
+See where and how this tracks appear in the detector
+  - Number of hits in reconstructed tracks (after selection) is a bit different from the number of hits provided in the dataset to be reconstructed.
+Compare reco hits with hits from dataset

+**Improvements**
+  - Instead of clonning the relevant paths to reconstruct tracks, pass only the hits to the InitialStep and usa the same other modules for reco